opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

-# How can I structure a co-design session?
+# How can I structure a co-design session? [silvia and chiara]